GNOME/gnome-backgrounds/README.md

 ##### Resolution

 It is recommended to submit wallpapers of 4megapixels and above.
-This isn't a hard requirement for sharp noiseless cases (see below), but a good rule of thumb.

-##### Aspect Ratio

-Specific aspect ratio isn't mandated, all wallpapers are scaled 'to cover' in CSS terms (cropped to fit display).
+Photos should generally come in the standard size of 4096x2160px, with no artifacts such as chromatic aberration.
+The wallpapers get scaled with the `background-size: cover` equivalent method but due to portrait aspect for displays being rather rare and the texture size being a real constraint we have not switched to square backgrounds yet.
 Do take various possible display aspect ratios into consideration when submitting wallpapers with strong reliance on composition.
+Important elements might get cropped.

 ##### File size

 Unfortunately due to distribution limits, the background collection has to keep its size contrained to around 40MB.
 This forces us to replace assets rather than add them.
 You can download the [Nostalgia](https://flathub.org/apps/details/im.bernard.Nostalgia) app to view previous release wallpapers.

-One wallpaper is reserved for plain color to be used for remote access where it's benefitial for the compression algorith to cope with it with ease.
+One wallpaper is reserved for plain color to be used for remote access where it's beneficial for the compression algorithm to cope with it with ease.

 ##### Sharpness